Jacksonville, Florida

 Soffit and fascia repair in Jacksonville, Florida

-Jacksonville homeowners regularly deal with several climate-driven challenges that are unique to Northeast Florida.
-The combination of factors at play in Duval County creates an environment where wood soffit can go from painted and apparently healthy to structurally compromised within a single wet season. and aluminum soffit can corrode, loosen at fasteners, or warp in ways that aren't visible until significant damage has occurred behind the panels.
+The combination of factors at play in Duval County creates an environment where wood soffit can go from painted and apparently healthy to structurally compromised within a single wet season — and aluminum soffit can corrode, loosen at fasteners, or warp in ways that aren't visible until significant damage has occurred behind the panels.
+Understanding these local failure patterns is what makes the difference between a repair that holds and one that fails again by next rainy season.

 Each of these factors compounds the others.
 Salt air weakens paint and aluminum protective coatings, making surfaces more vulnerable to moisture penetration.
 High humidity keeps wood soffit and fascia from fully drying between rain events, accelerating rot.
 Hurricane-force winds create mechanical stress that opens seams, loosens fasteners, and creates gaps that would otherwise take years to develop.